Samaneh-Bioinformatics/BNrich/vignettes/BNrich.md

   "maleknias@gmail.com"

-date: "2020-01-20"
+date: "2020-03-16"

+## Abstract:

-abstract: This package has developed a tool for performing a novel pathway enrichment analysis based on Bayesian network (BNrich) to investigate the topology features of the pathways.
+This package has developed a tool for performing a novel pathway enrichment analysis based on Bayesian network (BNrich) to investigate the topology features of the pathways.
 This algorithm as a biologically intuitive, method, analyzes of most structural data acquired from signaling pathways such as causal relationships between genes using the property of Bayesian networks and also infer finalized networks more conveniently by simplifying networks in the early stages and using Least Absolute Shrinkage Selector Operator (LASSO). impacted pathways are ultimately prioritized the by Fisher’s Exact Test on significant parameters.
 Here, we provide an instance code that applies BNrich in all of the fields described above.

----
-output:
-  html_document:
-    toc: true
-    toc_float:
-        collapsed: true
-        smooth_scroll: true
-    toc_depth: 3
-    fig_caption: yes
-    code_folding: show
-    number_sections: true

-fontsize: 14pt
----

 <!---
 - Compile from command-line